fagun18/SQL-Injection-Scanner/README.md

 ## Disclaimer

 - This script is for educational purposes only.
-The author is not responsible for any damages caused by the use of this script.
+I have not responsible for any damages caused by the use of this script.
 Use it at your own risk.